 Performance of any horse can be hindered if the rider does not remain over the center of balance of the horse.
-Since the center of balance changes with different speeds and kinds of activity, a saddle must be selected that will help the rider be in balance during a specific type of performance.
+Since the center of balance changes with different speeds and kinds of activity, a saddle must be selected that will assist the rider to be in balance during a specific type of performance.
 Not only will this aid in achieving maximum performance, it will mean a great deal to the rider in comfort and security.